A Low-Complexity LoRa Synchronization Algorithm Robust to Sampling Time Offsets: Principles of the LoRa PHY

 \section{Principles of the LoRa PHY}

-The LoRa PHY uses a chirp spread spectrum modulation, which brings several benefits for IoT communications.
-Notably, the employed waveform can easily be adapted to trade throughput for coverage and/or energy consumption \cite{haxhibeqiri2018survey} by spreading the signal over time, it is more robust to frequency selective channels than conventional modulation schemes \cite{vangelista2017frequency}, and the involved signal processing on the end nodes has a very low complexity and thus low power usage \cite{haxhibeqiri2018survey}.
+The LoRa PHY operates within the unlicensed industrial, scientific and medical (ISM) radio bands, mainly around 868~MHz in Europe and 915~MHz in North America~\cite{adelantado2017understanding}.
+The protocol uses a chirp spread spectrum modulation, which brings several benefits for IoT communications.
+Notably, the employed waveform can easily be adapted to trade data throughput for lower energy consumption and for longer communication range~\cite{haxhibeqiri2018survey},~\cite{xu2019measurement}.
+This low power consumption enables the deployment of IoT applications where the end nodes are powered only through energy harvesting \cite{sherazi2018energy,sherazi2020energy}.
+LoRa is also more robust to frequency selective channels than conventional modulation schemes~\cite{vangelista2017frequency}.
+Depending on the scenarios, practical communication ranges vary from 200~m to 30~km~\cite{callebaut2019characterization},~\cite{petajajarvi2015coverage}.

-In this section, we present the waveform used in LoRa and the related demodulation methods.
-The structure of the PHY frames is then detailed since it plays a prominent role in the synchronization of LoRa receivers.
+In this section, we present the modulation used in LoRa and the related demodulation methods.
+The structure of the LoRa preamble is then detailed since it plays an important role in the synchronization procedure of LoRa receivers.
+Finally, the interleaving and coding schemes of the physical layer are introduced.